Spider plants are an attractive and easy to care for houseplant, which makes them a popular choice for indoor gardening.

 Just make sure you continue to situate the pots in bright, indirect sunlight.

-While spider plants do enjoy soaking up some sun, too much direct sunlight can cause the foliage to overheat and burn at the tips.
+While spider plants do enjoy soaking up some sun, too much direct sunlight can cause the foliage to overheat, burn at the tips, and lose its color.

 If it appears droopy, perhaps with some browning leaf tips, and has been sitting in bright direct sun, try giving it a deep soak for several minutes and then relocate it to a cooler, shadier spot.